The best way to celebrate Valentine's Day is with wine and chocolate.

 Contrarily to the wine aroma wheel, this chocolate wheel enables you to describe the Appearance, Aroma, Flavor (Aroma in mouth, Taste), and the Texture of the chocolate

-Let’s start by the texture, which counts 3 main categories:
+Let’s start with the texture, which counts three main categories:

 Crunchy and hard chocolate may need a sweet wine to help lubricate the mouth and enjoy both the wine and chocolate flavors.

-Hard to bite chocolate tend to contain more cocoa and can be more bitter in taste.
+Hard to bite chocolate tends to contain more cocoa and can be more bitter in taste.

-Rich, smooth chocolate tend to contain more cocoa fat (or soy lecithin) and are also sweeter.
+Rich, smooth chocolate tends to contain more cocoa fat (or soy lecithin) and is also sweeter.

-This is also why slightly sweeter wines (Late Harvest white wines) or wines with higher alcohol content (Port wines) will complement well bitter chocolate and drier wines such as Pinot Noir or Gamay will pair well with sweeter chocolate.
+This is also why slightly sweeter wines (Late Harvest white wines) or wines with higher alcohol content (Port wines) will pair well with bitter chocolate, and drier wines such as Pinot Noir or Gamay will pair well with sweeter chocolate.

-It is wise to pair wine and chocolate of similar flavor profiles, e.g. fruity chocolate with fruit forward wines.
-Pairing wines and chocolates with very dissonant flavors will create conflicting and chaotic perceptions in your mouth, imagine tasting an earthy wine with a milky chocolate.
+It is wise to pair wine and chocolate or similar flavor profiles, eg fruity chocolate with fruit forward wines.
+Pairing wines and chocolates with very dissonant flavors will create conflicting and chaotic perceptions in your mouth: imagine tasting an earthy wine with a milky chocolate.

 My best personal experiences were pairing Port wine and dark chocolate, or Brandys with rich chocolate.

-As often, Sparkling wine pairs well with chocolate desserts.
+As always, Sparkling wine pairs well with chocolate desserts.

 What is your favorite wine and chocolate pairing?